thlorenz/chromium/core-inspector-includes.md

 Sub dependencies are indented below, if they are not, that means that they already occurred as a sub dependency before.

+`wtf` lib and `v8` lib dependencies are left out since they are considered to be covered

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](http://doctoc.herokuapp.com/)*